gtuck/web3400-Course-Docs/projects/04/description.md

 <?php
 // Step 1: Include config.php file

-// Step 2: Secure and only allow logged-in users to access this page
+// Step 2: Secure and only allow 'admin' users to access this page

 /* Step 3: Implement form handling logic to insert the new article into the database.
    You must update the SQL INSERT statement, and when the record is successfully created,